daniell419/daniell419.github.io/_pages/publications.md

 ## Working Papers
 [<b>Thesis</b>] Spillover Gridlock: Revisiting Spillovers in  Differences-in-differences.
 Universidad de los Andes.  <a href = "https://repositorio.uniandes.edu.co/server/api/core/bitstreams/f5733f7d-dede-4224-9d86-ed7070570abc/content" > PDF </a>

-* Does Government Work for Public or Votes?: The Political Economy of Infraestructure Allocation - </i> with Manuel Fernández, Marco Gonzalez-Navarro and Climent Quintana. </i>
+* Does Government Work for Public or Votes?: The Political Economy of Infraestructure Allocation - <i> with Manuel Fernández, Marco Gonzalez-Navarro and Climent Quintana. </i>

 * A Framework to Estimate the ATT in RCTs Without Defining a Control Group.